+RESPONSIBLE TOURISM POLICY

+CONTENTS

-INTRODUCTION
+INTRODUCTION 3

+CONSERVATION 6

+COMMUNITY 12

+CULTURE 17

+COMMERCE 20

+RECOGNITION 22

+ACHIEVEMENTS 24

+goals 29

+This policy paper was updated in October 2024 and is reviewed and updated annually.

-Nikoi Island is a 15ha island in the South China Sea just 8km off the east coast of Bintan in Indonesia and just 90km from Singapore.
+INTRODUCTION Nikoi Island is a 15ha island in the South China Sea, just 8km off the east coast of Bintan, Indonesia and 90km from Singapore.
 Two thirds of the island is covered in virgin rainforest and the coral reef surrounding the island is rich in marine life.

-The present owners acquired a leasehold title to the island in 2004.
+The owners acquired a leasehold title to the island in 2004.
 Whilst there were no inhabitants on the island when it was acquired, there were signs that at some stage it had been inhabited and farmed for coconuts.
-The current owners are a small group of friends who were disenchanted with the standard of holiday accommodation on offer within close range of Singapore.
+The island is owned by a small group of friends who were disenchanted with the standard of holiday accommodation on offer within close range of Singapore.
 Cultural sensitivity, vernacular design, privacy and simple luxuries seemed unheard of.
 After obtaining the necessary government approvals, building began in earnest in 2005.
 The first 6 houses were opened on the northern beach in May 2007, followed by 9 more on the southern beach in May 2009 and 3 additional ones in 2020.

-The success of Nikoi is evidenced by the fact that it has operated at over 90% occupancy for seven years with guests booking, on average, more than 4 months in advance in order to secure a room.
-The island is marketed without any advertising or the use of any intermediaries.

-Instead of advertising the approach has been to donate what might have otherwise been spent on advertising to The Island Foundation ("TIF"), a registered charity in Singapore and Indonesia that was established by the owners of Nikoi in 2009.
-Encouraged by the interest in Nikoi the owners opened a sister property called Cempedak Island In 2017.

-TIF's primary focus is education for local communities.
-Since its conception, 10 learning centres have been established on Bintan and the surrounding islands, 2,700 students have participated in TIF's learning program and more than 1,435 teachers have been trained through TIF.

-In 2022 the Governor of the Riau province formally gazetted an area of 138,000 ha along the East coast of Bintan as a Marine Protected Area.
+Encouraged by the success of Nikoi, the owners opened an adults-only sister property, called Cempedak Island, in 2017.
+In 2009, the owners of Nikoi established a registered charity in Singapore and Indonesia called The Island Foundation (TIF).
+Their primary focus is improving learning opportunities in small island and coastal communities.
+Since its conception, 13 learning centres have been established on Bintan and the surrounding islands, over 3,100 students have participated in TIF's learning program and more than 1,500 teachers have been trained through TIF.
+In 2022, the Governor of the Riau province formally gazetted an area of 138,500 ha along the East coast of Bintan as a Marine Protected Area.
 Both Nikoi and Cempedak are within the boundaries of this MPA.
-Detailed management plans have been prepared and funding now secured from the government to see this area better managed.

-In the context of the UNs Sustainable Development Goals (SDGs) the development and operation of Cempedak and Nikoi has benefited 15 of the 17 goals.
+Detailed management plans have been prepared and funding is now being secured from the government to see this area better managed.
+In the context of the UN Sustainable Development Goals (SDGs) the development and operation of Cempedak and Nikoi has benefited 15 of the 17 goals.